tianhaoz95/approveman/CONTRIBUTING.md

 ### Tools

+#### Prerequisites

+-   It is recommended to develop ApproveMan on a Linux or Mac OS since there are some utility bash scripts that help save you time.
+Powershell scripts are available but they are less maintained compared with bash scripts.
+If you happen to have a windows machine, you can use WSL2.

+#### Editor

 The recommended editor for development is Visual Studio Code since the project has a corresponding configuration file that should work out-of-box.

 #### Recommended VS Code extensions